The Magic of Rare Earth Elements & the Hypocrisy of Clean Energy

 The soil and groundwater are now saturated with toxic substances.
 Eventually, Li had to get rid of his sick pigs, the last survivors of a collection of cows, horses, chickens and goats, killed off by the toxins.

-Lately, I’ve become fascinated with rare earth elements.
+Lately, I’ve become fascinated with metals, rare and otherwise.
+Not all of them are “rare,” they are mostly called this because they can be so difficult to mine.
 Like the alchemists of old, their magic is in how something invaluable can be separated and made into something valuable.
 In ancient times, alchemists dreamed of turning ordinary metals into gold, fit for kings.

 Now the kings of our earth have found ways to turn these metals into fabulous riches for themselves, beyond what anyone could imagine.
 Indeed, they hold the key to the most desired goal of all: space migration.
 Who knows what richest we could find to exploit out there?